-©2001-2018 Technical Learning College (TLC) No part of this work may be reproduced or distributed in any form or by any means without TLC's prior written approval.
+1999-2020 Technical Learning College (TLC) No part of this work may be reproduced or distributed in any form or by any means without TLC's prior written approval.
 Permission has been sought for all images and text where we believe copyright exists and where the copyright holder is traceable and contactable.
-All material that is not credited or acknowledged is the copyright of Technical Learning College.
-This information is intended for educational purposes only.
+Other materials including text and artwork are in the public domain or fair use (the state of belonging or being available to the public as a whole, and therefore not subject to copyright.)
+All material that is not credited or acknowledged or referenced in the rear of this course is the copyright of Technical Learning College.
+All other unacknowledged references are in the Water/ Wastewater Sampling and Water Chemistry Courses.
 Most unaccredited photographs have been taken by TLC instructors or TLC students.
+All written, graphic, photographic or other material is provided for educational information only.
 We will be pleased to hear from any copyright holder and will make good on your work if any unintentional copyright infringements were made as soon as these issues are brought to the editor's attention.

-Every possible effort is made to ensure that all information provided in this course is accurate.
-All written, graphic, photographic or other material is provided for information only.
+This educational training course and assignment is intended for educational purposes only.
+Every possible effort was made to ensure that all information provided in this course is accurate.
 Therefore, Technical Learning College accepts no responsibility or liability whatsoever for the application or misuse of any information included herein.

-Requests for permission to make copies should be made to the following address:
+Requests for acknowledgements or permission to make copies shall be made to the following address: TLC, P.O.
+Box 3060, Chino Valley, AZ 86323